Timmoth/ElkTest/README.md

 ElkTest enables users to debug & test embedded systems using xunit integration tests and a Raspberry Pi Pico.

 #### Benefits
-- Test production code on the physical device.
+- Test production code on the physical device
 - No need to write any abstractions around device specific libraries
 - Simulating hardware inputs enables you to reliably test your code without physically recreating scenarios
 - Easily test networking / http requests
+- Device / Platform agnostic

 ### Setup: